Originally published in Education News by Tom Watkins as “Thiago Reis and Centric Learning American School in Brazil”

 6. What are the benefits to a Brazilian student who graduates from the Centric Learning American School?

 At Centric Learning American School we offer the opportunity for Brazilian students to earn both the American High School diploma and the Brazilian High School diploma.
 But it’s not only about this.
 Our students work with projects that will make then better-prepared citizens for the challenges of the 21st century, learning through collaboration, engaging in problem-solving and leading by influence.
 All in a non-competitive environment that fosters their autonomy while making sure they obtain full proficiency in English.
 Our students are better prepared culturally to attend and be successful in universities in the USA, other countries or even in our best universities in Brazil, knowing their problem solving and language skills are top notch.

 7. What is the value to a parent/ student attending your school?

 For families we offer a great advantage of not having to send their young ones abroad for High School, as they can enroll in our program without leaving their current schools premises.
 This is much more cost effective while also guaranteeing the double certification.

-8. When I read about Centric Learning -American School I see terms like HERO and RESEARCHER, LAB EXPERT— can you explain these term?
+8. When I read about Centric Learning -American School I see terms like CENTRIC and RESEARCHER, LAB EXPERT— can you explain these term?

 This comes from our different approach to education.
 Our students are the leaders of their process, so we call them RESEARCHERS, as they’re mostly finding solutions to driving questions presented by our multidisciplinary projects.
 In that sense our teachers are facilitators of the process, so they’re considered LAB EXPERTS being specialists and certified in their subject areas.
-HERO is the name of our online platform, and consolidates our main reason to exist: to transform every young person into a HERO of their own learning process and development.
+Centric is the name of our online platform, and consolidates our main reason to exist: to place every young person at the center of their own learning process and development.

 9. Tell me about Centric Learning’s teachers, are they “Americans” do they have a college degree and if so, in what field of study?